paranoidandroid-96/Daughter-Interviews/Text/2013-05-01 - Aritzia The Magazine.md

 ## Feeling off stage?

 It’s a weird combination.—there’s a kind of relief.
 There’s definitely a buzz – there’s definitely a high you get from having the experience of people coming to watch you.
-It’s a very [unaudible] thing to do – stand up in front of people and eseentially tell them all your secrets in song.
+It’s a very [unaudible] thing to do – stand up in front of people and essentially tell them all your secrets in song.
 It’s kind of weird!
 But it’s an amazing feeling.

 It’s actually quite nice when you make mistakes because it makes the night memorable in a way.